spatil32/Selenium_Appium_Cucumber_Framework/README.md

 androidConfig.properties file- confuguration file used to set value of android device name, apk file name and start activity.

 pom.xml- Maven dependency file.

+Steps to configure the Github repository with Jenkins:
+i.
+Download latest jenkins.war file by navigating to https://jenkins.io/doc/. ii.
+Open the terminal where jenkins.war file is saved and run the command: java -jar jenkins.war iii.
+Go to browser and navigate to http://localhost:8080 to open the jenkins server console. iv.
+If you are a new user, you will be guided with steos to follow to create a new profile and login/password for future perspects, else you will be shown a login screen.
+v.
+Install required plugins for the project execution e.g. Maven plugin and Github plugin for this project. vi.
+Once, plugins are installed, create new jo or item to start configuring your project. vii.
+Give item name and select "Github Organization" and click "Ok". vii.
+Go to "Configure" option and check "Github project" checkbox and give project url. viii.
+Check "This project is parameterized" checkbox and add choice parameters as:
+        a.
+Name: platform
+           Choices: android
+                    iOS
+           Description: Platform name
+        b.
+Name: device
+           Choices: MotoG4_7.0.1
+                    Galaxy_S4_5.0.1
+           Description: Device name
+ix.
+In Source Code Management section, select "Git" radio button and provide project URL and hithub account credentials.
+x.
+In the build section, set ROOT pom=pom.xml and Goals and options as: "test -Dplatform="$PLATFORM" -Ddevice="$DEVICE".
+Click Apply and Save. xi.
+Start the appium server, In Jenkins, Click on "Build with Parameters" and select platform name, device name.
+Click on "Build" button to start the execution.
+(This will execute the code with last push in Github repo).